vemonet/setup-spark/README.md

 <p align="left">
   <a href="https://github.com/vemonet/setup-spark/actions"><img alt="GitHub Actions status" src="https://github.com/vemonet/setup-spark/workflows/Run%20setup-spark%20action/badge.svg"></a>
 </p>
-This action sets up a Apache Spark context in your environment for use in GitHub Actions by:
+This action sets up Apache Spark in your environment for use in GitHub Actions by:

 - installing and adding `spark-submit` and `spark-shell` to `PATH`
 - setting `SPARK_HOME`, `PYSPARK_PYTHON` environment variable (and others) in the workflow